m4dguy/CVForge/README.md

 If you encounter bugs or strange behaviour, please send a report to janmartens@live.de A report should contain error messages, a list of steps leading to the bug and the image you used.

-Soon to be fixed bugs and limitations:
-Windows-only support.
-Only works with Fiji, not with ImageJ.

 CVForge aims to close the gap between the popular tool ImageJ and the powerful OpenCV library.
 This plugin gives access to all methods of OpenCV, independent from it's version.